 How do I register?

-Once you have an idea and establish whether you will compete individually or as a team, register online here by September 10, 2019.
+Once you have an idea and establish whether you will compete individually or as a team, register online here now to reserve your space.
 Once you have successfully registered, you will receive an email with more information about how to submitt your final app and supporting materials (including a personal/team profile, eligibility quiz, demonstration video, and application questions).

 What comes next?